-Type of Training: (if applicable, attach documents/ description)

-Name of Trainer: Date of Training:

-\succ I, the undersigned employee, have attended the provided training and understand how it is relevant to my duties and responsibilities.

-Name of Employee/ Trainee Signature of Employee/ Trainee Date
+Type of Training: Name of Trainer: Date of Training: , have attended the provided train evant to my duties and responsibili Name of Employee/ Trainee Signature of Employee/ Trainee Date been confirmed by the trainer.

 This form is for your use.
 Farm records with this information may be substituted.